 Assisted dying is not legal in the UK

-There is no law against assisted dying in Scotland, but nor is assisted dying legal.
-There is no legal route to access assisted dying in Scotland.
+There is no law against assisted dying in Scotland, but nor is assisted dying legal in Scotland.
+There is no legal route to access assisted dying in Scotland and doctors are unable to provide assistance.

 In England and Wales, assisted dying is illegal under the 1961 Suicide Act, amended by the 2009 Coroners and Justice Act.
 It is a crime for someone to encourage or assist a person to take their own life.
 If convicted, breaking this law carries with it a sentence of up to 14 years imprisonment.
-Similar laws apply in Northern Ireland.
+Following the late Debbie Purdy’s case in 2009, the Director of Public Prosecutions in England and Wales has published guidelines that list factors that will tend towards or tend against the likelihood that a prosecution will be brought.
+The full list of factors can be found on the Crown Prosecution Service website.

 Tell your story